Jeff Strasser: Club career

-As one of the rare successful professional footballers from Luxembourg, Strasser has made a fairly successful career in French and German first divisions.
+Strasser has made a fairly successful career in French and German first divisions.
 After playing for French side FC Metz in Ligue 1 between 1993 and 1999, he moved to German Bundesliga side 1.
 FC Kaiserslautern and spent three seasons with the club before leaving it for Borussia Mönchengladbach in 2002.
 With the two German clubs, he spent seven seasons in Bundesliga and was a regular in each of the seven seasons, making a total of 194 appearances and scoring 10 goals in the league.

 In August 2006, he moved to French Ligue 2 side RC Strasbourg.
 On 31 July 2007, he signed a two-year contract with FC Metz and was released after his contract ended on 30 June 2009, On 17 July 2009, he returned to Luxembourg on 17 July 2009, signing a two-year contract with CS Fola Esch.
 However, the move only lasted 17 days before Strasser moved to Grasshopper, signing a one-year contract on 15 August 2009.